Earring Photography Tips: How to Photograph Earrings in Five Simple Steps

 Unlike long and/or dangling earrings, stud earrings are pretty straightforward with a few considerations to avoid a dull finish.

 There are three ways to show scale.
-Use your good judgement and taste as each method has its downside.
+Use your good judgment and taste as each method has its downside.

-For better visual presentation, a mannequin can show only one earring at a time.
+For a better visual presentation, a mannequin can show only one earring at a time.